Vagina dentata: Medical

 In rare instances, dermoid cysts (a type of tumor) may grow in the vagina.
 Dermoid cysts are formed from the outer layers of embryonic skin cells.
-These cells are able to mature into many different types of tissues, and these cysts are able to form anywhere the skin is or where the skin folds inwards to become another organ, such as in the ear or the vagina.
+These cells are able to mature into many different types of tissues, and these cysts are able to form anywhere the skin is or where the skin folds inward to become another organ, such as in the ear or the vagina.
 However, when dermoid cysts occur in the vagina, they are covered by a layer of normal vaginal tissue and therefore appear as a lump, not as recognizable teeth.